demisto/content/Packs/CommonScripts/Scripts/FileCreateAndUploadV2/README.md

 ### Limitation

-Using the `entryID` argument to copy the contents of an existing file is only available from XSOAR version 6.12.0 onwards.
+Using the `entryID` argument to copy the contents of an existing file **from different incidents** is only available from XSOAR version 6.12.0 onwards.